DxNext/2016-Oct-L2/Linux/Module2-AppDeployment/01-configure.md

     Complete!
     ```

-1. Now we must install the a set of basic tools we need:

-    ```Shell
-    sudo yum install gcc-c++ make git fontconfig bzip2 libpng-devel ruby ruby-devel
-    ```

 ## MongoDB

 1. First lets add the MongoDB repository to yum.
 To do that we need to add a file containing the MongoDB info to the `'/etc/yum.repos.d/'` folder.
 In this repo we can find that file in `'/materials/mongodb.org-3.2.repo'`.